2023 Belgian Grand Prix – Getting Around Guide

 • Power Sockets: Like the rest of continental Europe, Belgium uses Type F power sockets.
 Bring an adapter if you are travelling from the UK, USA or Australia.

-• Weather: Circuit de Spa-Francorchamps is located in the Ardennes mountain range.
+• Weather: For the Belgian Grand Prix™, temperatures should range from around 23°C (74°F) during the day to 12°C (54°F) at night.
 The circuit experiences very changeable weather with a reasonable chance of hot, sunny weather and a very high chance of rainfall.
-Average temperatures will range from a high of 74°F (23°C) to a low of 54°F (12°C).
 Check the weather forecast and be prepared for any eventuality!

 Arrival & Getting Around